 Once you enter a Timed Bid you will be immediately notified if you are the current high bidder or if you have been outbid.
 You can then decide if you want to increase your bid.

 The proxy bid button is enabled at midnight the day before the auction session closes live and is located on the lot description page.
 Proxy bidding allows you to enter bids that will be executed live when that auction lot crosses the block.
 These bids can be changed, deleted, or edited up until the time that lot goes live.
+Once a timed bid has been submitted on a lot, a proxy bid cannot be placed on the same lot nor can the timed bid be converted to a proxy bid.
 If you are out bid while following the auction on iBid LIVE, you can continue to bid using the iBid Live button.
 Since the bid is not executed until the lot goes live, you will not receive an outbid notification until you are outbid as the lot crosses the block.

 Live Online Bidding